timothy-barnes-2357/Build-with-Bombs/README.md

 # Build with Bombs
-## A Minecraft Java Edition mod for procedural house generation by diffusion
+## A Minecraft Java mod for procedural house generation by diffusion

 This repo contains two components: